To see what it's like in earlier versions of Firefox or in Firefox Beta and Release, see Debugger (before Firefox 52).

-If you're using Firefox 52 or later and need to switch back to the old Debugger, you can do so by visiting about:config and setting the "devtools.debugger.new-debugger-frontend" preference to
+If you are getting this version of the Debugger and need to switch back to the old version, you can do so by visiting about:config and setting the "devtools.debugger.new-debugger-frontend" preference to

 - Source list pane